Get your free and exclusive +30-page Authentication Analytics Whitepaper

 Which Payment Providers offer Passkeys?#

-Passkeys in payment transform how users access financial accounts and authorize transactions securely without passwords (sometimes they also replace the current existing second factor).
-In the USA, Australia, Europe, and Asia, the first payment providers are embracing passkeys to reduce fraud and enhance security.
+Passkeys in payment transform how users authorize transactions securely without passwords or OTPs.
+In the USA, Australia, Europ and Asia, payment providers are embracing passkeys to reduce fraud and enhance security.
 This article covers which payment providers support passkeys and why passkeys are the future of online payment authentication.

 Passkeys are a secure, passwordless authentication method based on FIDO2 and WebAuthn standards.
-They provide a faster and safer way for users to access their payment accounts by replacing passwords with biometric authentication or a device-based credential.
-Some payment providers and financial technology companies that have fully implemented passkeys include PayPal, Revolut, SumUp and Finom.
+They provide a faster and safer way for users to access their payment accounts by replacing passwords with biometric authentication.
+Some payment providers that have fully implemented passkeys include PayPal, Klarna and SumUp.
 Others are in various stages of development or offering limited availability.
-These institutions are leveraging passkeys to enhance security, reduce fraud, and improve user experience.

 Benefits of Passkeys for Payment Providers#